Street art: Canada

+Toronto has a significant graffiti scene.

+Calgary, while historically having a smaller graffiti street art scene, recently started the Beltline Urban Mural Project (BUMP) with artists from all over the world creating large murals in the city center.

+United States

 New York City attracts artists from around the world.

-In Manhattan, "post-graffiti" street art grew in the 1980s from the then largely vacant neighborhoods of SoHo and the Lower East Side.
+In Manhattan, "post-graffiti" street art grew in the 1980s from the then largely vacant neighborhoods of SoHo the Lower East Side and parts of East Village.
 The Chelsea art district became another locale, with area galleries also hosting formal exhibitions of street artist's work.
-In Brooklyn, the Williamsburg and Dumbo neighborhoods — especially near the waterfront — are recognized street art sites.
-New York City's unofficial Mural District is in Brooklyn's Bushwick neighborhood, with curatorial gatekeeping by a non-profit organization called The Bushwick Collective.
+In Brooklyn, the Williamsburg and Dumbo neighborhoods—especially near the waterfront—are recognized street art sites.
+New York City's unofficial mural district is in Bushwick, Brooklyn, with curatorial gatekeeping by a non-profit organization called The Bushwick Collective.

-Chicago has many forms of street art emerging but some of the most popular artists that can be seen everywhere in Chicago is Sentrock, Jc Rivera (The Bear Champ), and Hebru Brantley.
+Chicago has many forms of street art emerging but some of the most popular artists that can be seen everywhere in Chicago is Matthew Hoffman and his You Are Beautiful project, Sentrock, Jc Rivera (The Bear Champ), and Hebru Brantley.

 Programs in the Pennsylvania cities of Philadelphia and Pittsburgh provide funding to agencies who employ street artists to decorate city walls.
 The Mural Arts Program established in 1984 has helped Philadelphia earn praise as the "City of Murals".

 The project was initiated to encourage graffiti artists toward a more constructive use of their talents.
 Murals backed by The Sprout Fund in Pittsburgh were named the "Best Public Art" by the Pittsburgh City Paper in 2006.

 Street art in Atlanta centers on the Old Fourth Ward and Reynoldstown neighborhoods, the Krog Street Tunnel, and along the 22-mile BeltLine railway corridor which circles the inner city.
 Atlanta established a Graffiti Task Force in 2011.
 Although the city selected a number of murals that would not be targeted by the task force, the selection process overlooked street art of the popular Krug Street Tunnel site.
 Art created in conjunction with the Living Walls street art conference, which Atlanta hosts annually, was spared.
 Some actions were taken by the unit, including arrests of artists deemed vandals, caused community opposition; some considered the city's efforts as "misdirected" or "futile".
 After being sued by a group of artists in 2017 the city of Atlanta agreed not to enforce an ordinance requiring artists to obtain city approval for murals on private property.
 Images and locations of over 200 works of Atlanta street art can be found on the Atlanta Street Art Map.